Kids in the monitoring zone: What to do next

 - Work on skills at school.
 Child care professionals and educators can incorporate additional activities into the child’s school day if possible.
 For example, one child care center had several children who scored in the monitoring zone for fine motor, so they did art projects that targeted fine motor skills and added appropriate toys, such as large beads and string, to the play area.

 - Refer for further assessment.
 Rather than waiting to gauge progress by rescreening in a few months, you may determine that it’s best to go ahead and refer the child now for further assessment.
 This may be the best next step if a parent or child care provider has concerns about the child’s skill, or if the child has scored in the monitoring zone for the same area on more than one questionnaire.
+For example, if a child between the ages of 15 to 30 months scores in the monitoring zone or below the cutoff for the communication domain, he or she could be referred to a pediatrician for MCHAT-R assessment.

 To read more about the monitoring zone, see chapter 5 of the ASQ-3 User’s Guide.